Yellow-Spotted-Lizard/SERLER/README.md

 Document: <https://devcenter.heroku.com/articles/git>

-- set up the Heroku app with local repo
+- set up the Heroku app with local repo (I have set up the permissions for our team.
+If you can't access, please contact @Stone)

       heroku git:remote -a yellow-spotted-lizard-serler